uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 # Done.
 What worked?
-I had achieved my goal of 100 games/sec!
+I achieved my goal of 100 games/sec!
 I could have kept going - I had become addicted to the hit of seeing the benchmark score go up.
-I guess that's one reason to set a goal beforehand!
+I guess that's one reason to set a goal beforehand.

 ## Effective changes
-- replacing dicts & hash sets with arrays
+- replacing .NET collections with arrays where possible
-- pre-sizing collections
+- pre-sizing arrays and collections
-- ImmutableArray > ImmutableList (measure though)
+- ImmutableArray > ImmutableList (measure it)
 - replace LINQ with simple loops

 ## Lessons learned